MarieNav/Statistical-Analysis_Appliances-Energy/README.md

 ## Project Description
-Using advanced python and basics Tableau ressources we learnt those six last weeks, I choosed to work on an appliances energy dataset to put into practice Data Visualization and Statistical analysis.
+Using advanced python ressources we learnt those six last weeks, I choosed to work on an appliances energy dataset to put into practice Data Visualization and Statistical analysis.

 ## Links